 The Hotel Halbrook is one of the few remaining examples of a railroad hotel in Tennessee.
 The hotel was constructed in 1913 and operated until 1954.

-You’ll learn all about the hotel’s interesting history (it was mainly managed by women, which was practically unheard of for the time period), as well as the history of Dickson’s commerce, its place in the Civil War, Dickson County Civil Rights, and all about Governor Frank G. Clement who was born in the back room.
+At the museum, we learned all about the hotel’s interesting history (it was mainly managed by women, which was practically unheard of for the time period), as well as the history of Dickson’s commerce, its place in the Civil War, Dickson County Civil Rights, and all about Governor Frank G. Clement who was born in the back room.

 As the 41st Governor of Tennessee, Clement had many accomplishments, including the desegregation of Tennessee, a free text book program for public school children, the establishment of the first Department of Mental Health, and expansion of roads and the Interstate system throughout the state.